roobert/bwpy/README.md

 ## About

-A wrapper for `bwcli(1)` to simplify interacting with organizations item collections
+A wrapper for `bwcli(1)` to simplify interacting with organization collections

 ## Install